Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Compendium/SF1E/Items/Augmentations/Species Graft/Species Graft.md

 Species grafts can be [[Cybernetics]], [[Biotech]], [[Magitech]] , [[Nanite]] enhancements, or any other form of augmentation.
 A specific species graft might describe its form, but that is merely an example.
 Your GM might decide what a species graft looks like when you purchase one or you might determine its specifics when you craft it.
 This doesn't affect how a species graft functions—only its appearance.

 The benefits of a species graft don't stack with the benefits granted by a racial trait of the same name.
 For example, a [[Vesk]] character can't benefit from the [[Armor Savant Graft]].
-Species grafts are different from other [[Augmentations Manufacturers|augmentations]] in that they count as the racial trait mentioned in the name of the graft, and having one installed allows you to take [[Feats]] and other player options that have that racial trait as a prerequisite.
+Species grafts are different from other [[Augmentations]] in that they count as the racial trait mentioned in the name of the graft, and having one installed allows you to take [[Feats]] and other player options that have that racial trait as a prerequisite.
 For example, if you have a [[Limited Telepathy Graft]] installed, you count as having the limited [[Telepathy|Telepathy]]  racial trait in order to satisfy the prerequisite for the [[Extended Telepathy]] feat.
 You can't replace racial traits granted by species grafts with alternate racial traits, as those must be chosen at 1st level.

 If you have a species graft removed, you no longer count as having the associated racial trait.
 If you have [[Feats]]  or other options with that racial trait as a prerequisite, you can no longer use them.
 You can replace a feat with a new one that has no prerequisites by spending a full week retraining.